-In the case Settlement Agents Supervisory Board and Strand Settlements Pty Ltd [2005] WASAT 350, a unit trust business structure was also utilised, however the SAT determined that there was a direct relationship between distribution of profits to unit holders in the settlement agency and the unit holder's previous referrals of business to the agency.
+In the case Settlement Agents Supervisory Board and Strand Settlements Pty Ltd [2005] WASAT 350, a unit trust business structure was utilised and the SAT determined that there was a direct relationship between distribution of profits to unit holders in the settlement agency and the unit holder's previous referrals of business to the agency.
 The conduct was found to amount to a reward for referral of settlement agent business (or a kickback) in breach of the SA Act.

 It should be noted however, this new provision does not prevent a real estate agent from owning an interest in a settlement agency and receiving profit from that settlement agency so long as there is no direct relationship between the interest or profit received and the referral of business.

 This is exemplified in the case of Settlement Agents Supervisory Board and LJ Hooker Settlements Pty Ltd [2008] WASAT 27, the State Administrative Tribunal (SAT) determined, and the Supreme Court upheld, that the unit trust business structure used by the subject settlement agency did not breach the SA Act because there was found to be no connection between the referral of business to the settlement agency and the issue of units or profit in the unit trust to give rise to a breach of the SA Act i.e. receipt of profit was not determined by the number of clients referred by the unit holder to the settlement agency.

-Another new requirement clarifies that agents and registered employees must provide full disclosure to their client and obtain a signed release if they:
+The amended Code also clarifies that agents and sales representatives must provide full disclosure to their client and obtain a signed release if they:

-- accept reward from a 3rd party service provider for referring a client to the service provider; or - pay a 3rd party service provider a reward or commission for referring a client to them.
+- accept reward from a 3rd party service provider (other than a settlement agent as per section 44(7)) for referring a client to the service provider; or - pay a 3rd party service provider a reward or commission for referring a client to them.